JoeSz/Exopite-Multifilter-Multi-Sorter-WordPress-Plugin/README.md

 CHANGELOG
 ---------

+= 20180921 - 2018-09-21 =
+* Added: taxonomy_terms__in, select posts only in selected terms in taxonomy
+* Changed: IMPORTANT: taxonomies_terms to include_taxonomies, select posts in taxonomies, terms are not allowed

 = 20180718 - 2018-07-18 =
 * Fixed: PHP v7: string "true" || "false" is evaluated to TRUE everytime, thanks for Fires04 (GitHub)